s0hrbeck/projectspring2024/groupotters_summary.md

-# A 1-2 page summary of the ottersa groups findings
+# A 1-2 page summary of the otters groups findings